citation-file-format/citation-file-format/README.md

   - description: This is the collection of archived snapshots of all versions of My Research Software
     type: doi
     value: "10.5281/zenodo.123456"
+  - description: This is the archived snapshot of version 0.11.2 of My Research Software
+    type: doi
+    value: "10.5281/zenodo.123457"
 license: Apache-2.0
 repository-code: "https://github.com/citation-file-format/my-research-software"
 ```